Erastus Milo Cravath

-Erastus Milo Cravath (1833–1900) was a pastor and American Missionary Association (AMA) official who after the American Civil War, helped found Fisk University in Nashville, Tennessee, and numerous other historically black colleges in Georgia and Tennessee for the education of freedmen.
+Erastus Milo Cravath (July 1, 1833 – September 4, 1900) was a pastor and American Missionary Association (AMA) official who after the American Civil War, helped found Fisk University in Nashville, Tennessee, and numerous other historically black colleges in Georgia and Tennessee for the education of freedmen.
 He also served as president of Fisk University for more than 20 years.

 Early life, education and family

-Erastus Milo Cravath was born July 1, 1833, in Homer, New York, to Elizabeth "Betsey" Northway Cravath (born 1811) and Oren Birney Cravath (1806 – 1874) (alternately spelled Orin and Orrin), of French Huguenot ancestry.
+Erastus Milo Cravath was born July 1, 1833, in Homer, New York, to Elizabeth "Betsey" Northway Cravath and Oren Birney Cravath (alternately spelled Orin and Orrin), of French Huguenot ancestry.
 His father was one of a trio to form an abolition party in Homer, where the family had settled in 1830, at Route 281 and Cold Brook Road, the Cravath dwelling is now noted as the Salisbury-Pratt Homestead, a way station along the Underground Railroad to Canada.
 Erastus was raised in a household fervently devoted to the abolitionist cause and aiding refugee slaves.
 It was a time and place of progressive causes.
 The daughter of his brother, Bishop, Dr. May Hannah Cravath Wharton (1873–1959), left a noted autobiography, Doctor Woman of the Cumberlands, an account of her years as a physician in rural Tennessee.

 A decade prior to the Civil War the Cravath family relocated to Oberlin, Ohio.
 Cravath was a student at the local common school, then Homer Academy, in New York.
 He subsequently studied at Oberlin College, graduating with a bachelor's, in 1857, then with a Master of Divinity degree in 1860.
-After devoting much of his adult life to religion and education, in 1886, Cravath earned a Doctor of Divinity degree at Grinnell College.
+After devoting much of his adult life to religion and education, in 1886, Cravath received a Doctor of Divinity degree from Grinnell College.

 In September 1860 Cravath married Ruth Anna Jackson, who was from a family of Quakers from Pennsylvania and England.
 The couple had at least three children, Elizabeth "Bessie" Northway (born October 7, 1868); Erastus Milo Cravath (born August 24, 1872); and Paul Drennan Cravath, who became a noted lawyer and a co-founder of the Council on Foreign Relations, which he served as inaugural vice-president, then as a director.